UttkarshZtw/Employee-CRUD-Application/README.md

 ### Pending Tasks 👁

-- Routing and component splitting

-- Pagination on backend
+- Pagination and filter connecting with frontend

-- Confirmation button on deleting

-- Profile View
+- Bug fixes

 - some angular learning stuffs(must do 🛑)

 ### Bugs to be fixed

-- The edit button not picking up the image url and also removing the employeeId on making edit submission
+- The edit button should display the preview of the image uploaded